Githubnath/Personal-management-system/README.md

 <h3>Contributing</h3>
 <p>
         <i>I would be happy to receive your help and participation with enhancing the solutions and code contained here.
-Please visit the [https://github.com/Githubnath/personal_information_management_system./blob/main/CONTRIBUTING.md
+Please visit the
-](guidelines for contributing)
+<a href="guidelines for contributing">https://github.com/Githubnath/personal_information_management_system./blob/main/CONTRIBUTING.md</a>
   for some tips on getting started.</i>
 </p>
 <hr>